Lehigh Valley advocates pitch pallet homes to help end area homelessness

-“Each one gets set up in about 45 minutes and we can fit 30 of them on a truck,” Ben Simons, of Pallet Shelter, said.
+“Each one gets set up in about 45 minutes and we can fit 30 of them on a truck,” said Ben Simons, of Pallet Shelter.

 They’re called pallet houses.